When can I apply?

 How much does the Farm and Food Study cost?

 AMI provides Farm Fellows with housing and whole-food staples to supplement what food is grown on the farm.
 AMI does not charge tuition for the Farm and Food Study in order to promote accessibility of the Fellowship.
-Upon successful completion of the Farm and Food Study and commitment to the Community Action Year Contract, Farm Fellows receive a $1,000 stipend.
+Successful Farm Fellows receive a $1,400 stipend. $1,000 is paid upon successful competition and commitment to the Community Action Year contract and $400 is paid with the first Community Action Year paycheck.

 Is there any financial assistance available?